OWASP/www-chapter-thakur-college-of-engineering-and-technology/index.md

 Driven by a passion to make a positive impact, the brilliant minds of TCET's OWASP Student Chapter strive to create a better world through their groundbreaking contributions.
 With their unwavering dedication and commitment to knowledge, they exemplify the institution's mission to produce exceptional graduates ready to lead and innovate in the global engineering landscape.

 As TCET continues to nurture and empower its students, it solidifies its position as a renowned hub for engineering education, playing a pivotal role in shaping a brighter future for society.
 The institution's dedication to excellence and its emphasis on research and innovation remain key factors in producing competent professionals who will continue to make remarkable contributions to the world of engineering and technology.

-## Welcome
-Include some information here about your chapter

 ## Participation
 The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.